The Doctor sighed and looked at the starfield stretched

 the cradle.

 There were jobs he disliked.
-He found the hunting unpleasant.
-But he knew
+He found the hunting unpleasant, though he

-it was a practical necessity.
-The people needed the protein in their diet
+knew it was a practical necessity.
+The people needed the protein in their

-and they needed able-bodied men to trap and kill it.
-And he learnt how
+diet and they needed able-bodied men to trap and kill.
+He learnt how to

 it for the cold season to come.